 27. Human Flute

 This game requires at least 6 people with a Native American Flute, and a “Conductor.”
 The six people form a line, and each person chooses one different and specific note to play on the Native Flute.
 The Conductor stands in front of the line, and each time the Conductor points to a person, that person plays their note.
-The Conductor continues to point to different people as he “composes” a song and the Flute players play their individual note, following the Conductor’s cues.
+The purchase viagra online Conductor continues to point to different people as he “composes” a song and the Flute players play their individual note, following the Conductor’s cues.
 The Conductor can indicate that he wants a certain note played multiple times, or held longer, or played very quickly.
 The Conductor, through creative movements and gestures, must also indicate loudness/softness, embellishments, and accents to be played by the Human Flute.

 28. Name Game